FilecoinFoundationWeb/filecoin-foundation/src/content/events/davos.md

 seo:
   twitter:
     card: summary
-  description: Join FIL.org in Davos for high-level connections and conversations
+  description: Join the Filecoin community in Davos during the World Economic
-    on Web3, decentralization, and the future of the internet.
-Open daily 9am-5pm.
-Don’t miss this premier event!
+    Forum (Jan 20-23, 2025).
+Explore speaking engagements and events shaping the future of the decentralized web.
-  title: Explore Web3 at Davos | FIL.org
+  title: FF at Davos 2025 | fil.org
 ---